Phazorknight/Cogito/Readme.md

 - About the game assets under the COGITO/assets folder:
   - 3D models are by Kenney (https://www.kenney.nl/) or made by me.
   - Audio is either by Kenney or from freesound.org used under CC0 or MIT license
+  - Water feature sound is by poyekhali from freesound.org used under CC3.0 license.
   - Cloud HDR (kloofendal_48d_partly_cloudy_puresky)2k.hdr by Greg Zaal, used under CC0.
   - All other included assets either made by me or one of the contributors, published under MIT.